Home Docker and Kubernetes

 • kubernetes is the most widely used container scheduler

-• modern infrastructure is created using immutable images, and an upgrade is performed by replacing the older images with newer ones using rolling updates
+• modern infrastructure is created using immutable images, and an upgrade is performed by replacing the older containers with newer ones using rolling updates

 • we specify how many resources to run and kubernetes maintains that number